Aider-AI/aider/aider/website/_posts/2024-08-26-sonnet-seems-fine.md

 Sonnet seems as good as ever, at least when accessed via the API.

-Here's a graph showing the performance of Claude 3.5 Sonnet over time:
+Here's a graph showing the performance of Claude 3.5 Sonnet over time.
+It shows every benchmark run performed since Sonnet launched.
+Benchmarks were performed for various reasons, usually to evaluate the effects of small changes to aider's system prompts.
+There is always some variance in benchmark results, typically +/- 1-2% between runs with identical prompts.

 <div class="chart-container" style="position: relative; height:400px; width:100%">
     <canvas id="sonnetPerformanceChart"></canvas>